Our Commitment: Integrity in All Our Interactions

 The Ennis Standards of Business Conduct is a general guide to the company’s standards of business practices and regulatory compliance.
 Its requirements apply to Ennis, Inc., to all subsidiaries, or affiliates in which Ennis directly or indirectly owns more than 50 percent of the voting control (“Controlled Affiliates”), and to all directors, officers, and employees of each.
 All references to “Ennis” include Ennis and all Controlled Affiliates unless otherwise specified.
 All references to “employees” include directors, officers, and employees of Ennis and its subsidiaries or affiliates.

 Failure to read and/or acknowledge the Standards of Business Conduct (“Standards”) does not exempt an employee from his/her responsibility to comply with the Standards of Business Conduct, applicable laws, regulations, and all Ennis policies and guidelines that are related to his/her job.
-A quarterly written affirmation from key employees in positions of authority (as determined by the CEO and CFO) that the Standards have been complied with by the officer/employee is required.
+An annual written affirmation from key employees in positions of authority (as determined by the CEO and CFO) that the Standards have been complied with by the officer/employee is required.
 Failure to comply with this written affirmation will result in termination of employment.
 Key officers/employees of newly acquired companies will be asked if there are any current and ongoing circumstances that would not have been within the Ennis standards of business conduct although no action will result from such disclosures.
 However, the Company reserves the right to be aware of such exceptions and failure to disclose may also result in termination of employment.
 When you have knowledge of violations or potential violations of the Code of Professional Conduct Policy you are required to immediately report this knowledge to management in the case of employees, and the Audit Committee of the Board of Directors of Ennis in cases involving management or the Board.

 The Address for the Audit Committee is: